Receive updates on our range of cultural tours and music festivals via email:

 Art historian, lecturer and writer.
 As well as being a specialist in 19th-century British art, he has a deep interest in Sicily, its architecture and political and social history.
 A graduate of the Courtauld Institute, he has organised various exhibitions including Pre-Raphaelite Vision: Truth to Nature (Tate Britain 2004).
 His interest in John Ruskin led to the MRT tour ‘Ruskin’s Venice’, and he is currently working on an exhibition of Ruskin’s drawings for venues in Canada and Scotland.

-Author of the acclaimed biography, Leonardo da Vinci: the Flights of the Mind and numerous other books, most recently, The Lodger, an intimate study of Shakespeare’s life in London in the first years of the 17th century.
+Honorary Professor of English at Sussex University, Charles is author of the acclaimed biography, Leonardo da Vinci: the Flights of the Mind and numerous other books, most recently, The Lodger, an intimate study of Shakespeare’s life in London in the first years of the 17th century.
 He is a Fellow of the Royal Society of Literature, and recipient of the Hawthornden prize, the James Tait Black prize for biography and the Crime Writers’ Association ‘Gold Dagger’ award for non-fiction.

 Dr Tom Nickson Lecturer in Medieval Art & Architecture at the University of York.
 He studied Art History at Cambridge and the Courtauld Institute and is interested in medieval art and architecture from across medieval Europe.
 His research and publications have focused on the art and architecture of medieval Spain, especially artistic contacts between Spain’s different religious communities.
 In 2012 he will be taking up a new lectureship at the Courtauld Institute.